 The District is within the boundaries of the Harris-Galveston Subsidence District's Regulatory Area 3 which regulates groundwater withdrawal.
-The District's authority to pump groundwater is subject to an annual permit issued by the
+The District's authority to pump groundwater is subject to an annual permit issued by the Subsidence District.

-Subsidence District.
 The Subsidence District has adopted regulations requiring the reduction of groundwater withdrawals through conversion to alternate source water (e.g., surface water) in areas within the Subsidence District's jurisdiction.
 In 2001, the Texas legislature created the Authority to, among other things, reduce groundwater usage in, and to provide surface water to, the western portion of Harris County (including the District) and a small portion of Fort Bend County.
 The Authority has entered into a Water Supply Contract with the City to obtain treated surface water from the City.
-The Authority has developed a groundwater reduction plan and obtained Subsidence District approval of its GRP.
 The Authority's GRP sets forth the Authority's plan to comply with Subsidence District regulations, construct surface water facilities, and convert users from groundwater to alternate source water (e.g., surface water).
 The District is included within the Authority's GRP.